 - Mailing addresses.

 After a business has been canceled, its former name will be available for use by other Delaware businesses.
 Within three years, an LLC is allowed to cancel its dissolution.
 Before the dissolution can be revoked, however, the business should make sure that their former name is not being used by another corporation.
 If an LLC wants to reform after being administratively voided, but their name is not available for use, the business name must be changed.
 Also, an amendment form should be filed with the Department of State, and any required fees should be paid.

 If you need help dissolving your LLC and filing your Delaware Certificate of Cancellation, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.